Samoyed vs Akita Inu: Which Dog Is Right for Me?

 • Samoyeds can get distracted outside, when the owner is at a distance, and not respond to commands as consistently as at home.

-The Samoyed’s strong instincts are a caveat in the task of training these dogs.
-You can train the dog to avoid chasing cats, for example, but many dogs’ strong hunting instinct kicks in and they could still chase a smaller animal, despite effective training.
+The Samoyed’s strong instincts are a caveat in training these dogs.
+You can train the dog to avoid chasing cats, for example, but many dogs’ strong hunting instinct kicks in and they could still chase a smaller animal even after extensive training.

 Personality And Temperament